Massachusetts Property Division Attorneys

 Property division is the process of determining how assets such as real estate, retirement accounts and investment accounts are divided between divorcing spouses.
 Determining how this is to be done, including the often-challenging issue of deciding what is marital property and what is shared non-marital property, can be extremely complex and difficult.
-This is why it is so important for our Taunton area to have the divorce and family law team at Percy Law Group, PC on your side.
+This is why it is so important for our Taunton area to have the team at Percy Law Group, PC on your side.
 Our experienced attorneys will be there, at your side, to help ensure you get the best outcome for your future and your family's future.

 In Massachusetts, all property acquired and income earned during a marriage is subject to the rules of the equitable division of marital assets and personal property.
 When a marriage is dissolved, the Massachusetts Probate Courts must make decisions regarding the distribution of property between former spouses.
 The court will sort out what is to be considered separate property (non-marital property) and what is to be considered marital property.
 Separate property usually remains separate and marital property is distributed equitably between both spouses.

 The Massachusetts Probate Courts will take into consideration the circumstances surrounding the case and both parties.
 Our property division attorneys will stay by your side and fight for the best possible outcome in the division of your assets.

 Separating Non-Marital Property: Winning the Battle for Our Taunton Area Clients